DaveTmire85/SamsungDebloatScript/readme.md

   - To change the list of applications to be uninstalled, edit the `apps.txt` file and add or remove package names as needed.

 - **Handling Errors**:
-  - The script handles cases where the application is not found or the uninstallation fails, logging appropriate messages for troubleshooting.
+  - The script handles cases where the application is not found or the uninstallation fails by continuing on and logging all output into a separate log file.
+If there are any errors you want help with, I'll need the log to troubleshoot.
+Please note that some apps cannot be removed without root permissions, but you wouldn't need this if you had root, right?
+Right?!?

 ## Sample `apps.txt` Content

 Here is an example of what the `apps.txt` file might look like:

 ```
-dsi.ant.sample.acquirechannels
+com.dsi.ant.sample.acquirechannels
-dsi.ant.service.socket
+com.dsi.ant.service.socket
-samsung.android.messaging
+com.samsung.android.messaging
-samsung.android.drivelink.stub
+com.samsung.android.drivelink.stub
-sec.android.app.sbrowser
+com.sec.android.app.sbrowser
-google.android.apps.tachyon
+com.google.android.apps.tachyon
-pandora.android
+com.pandora.android
-audible.application
+com.audible.application
 ```

 Each line in the `apps.txt` file represents the package name of an application to be uninstalled.

 ## Contact

-For any issues or further inquiries, please contact [Your Name/Email].
+For any issues or further inquiries, please contact [davetmire85 AT gmail.com].
+Do me a favor and include "GitHub Debloat" in the subject line, or the email will likely be filtered to SPAM and I'll miss it.